 I’m not so sure about the dip though.
 Cream Cheese, Blue Cheese, and onions mixed with Cheddar and other stuff doesn’t sound too appealing to me.
 Maybe it does you.

 We’ll start at the top of the page here, and work our way down.
 Now while I have been known to enjoy a slice of fried Spam or two in my time, I don’t believe I’ve ever worked up the courage to combine it with melted cheddar and a slice of cranberry sauce on toast.
 Oh, and mustard.
 There’s mustard on there somewhere.

 The Hors d’Oeuvre balls made with Spam spread is most certainly out of the question for me.
 That looks kind of disgusting actually.
 Mixing it with onion soup mix and cream cheese before rolling it in paprika does not sound like a party to me.

 Now at the bottom of the page…who doesn’t love a big old’ flaming ham?
 Just like Mom used to make.
 That Cure 81 brand ham is still in stores, and I can attest to its deliciousness.
 The recipe for the Cheery Cherry Ham Glaze is a must though.
 And heck, if you’re going that far, don’t forget to pick up some brandy so you can get that sucker on fire!

 I know oranges played a bigger part in Christmases past, but to some folks, they are still a wonderful Christmas treat.
 The recipes here for the punch and floating ice ring just might be a part of my spread this holiday season.

-It’s almost mind-boggling to think that the recipe clipping above is 50 years old this month.
+It’s almost mind-boggling to think that the recipe clipping above is over 50 years old.
 Well, it is for me anyway.
 I know Rice Krispie Treats, or Marshmallow Treats as they’re called here, have been around my whole life, but I’m still amazed at just how long they’ve been around, and they’re still going strong.